mr3m/kanedama/datascience/README.md

 - I try to fit other regression models on the same dataset improving on accuracy.
 - I try to optimize hyper-parameters of the winning model, no notable improvement
 - I try to fit an ARIMA model using validation and testing dataset to try to optimize the order of the timeseries minimizing AIC, no better results than previous model
+- Best R^2 score was of about 0.574 +/- 0.087

 ## API

 A new `/train` route was added, in which a List of List of Transactions paired with the Account information must be submitted to train the model, this will export a binary file containing the trained model.
 Then the `/predict` route can be called as usual, if the model is not fitted previously this will fail.

+## Notes

+I couldn't diagnose for "duplicated" transactions.
+How to decide wether two transactions of the same amount on the same day are duplicated and does not correspond to two operations of the same amount ?